Gary Sweet: Film and television

+In January 2026, Sweet participated as a contestant on the twelfth season of reality competition series I’m a Celebrity...
+Get Me Out of Here!, hosted by Robert Irwin and Julia Morris.

+Theatre

 Sweet has also appeared in several stage productions, including The Club, and Tony McNamara's play The Recruit.
 He has appeared in the Frankie Valli-tribute musical Oh, What a Night, and in Trevor Ashley's musical comedy Little Orphan trAshley with Rhonda Burchmore.